Laura-Novich-OBW/Tool-Chest/Publishing-tools/Gatsby.md

 This is an open-source static site generator built on top of Node.js using React and GraphQL.

 ### Description
+Launched in 2015.
+It is an open-source static site generator built on top of Node.js using React and GraphQL.
 A free, modern and open source framework based on React that helps developers easily create ultra-fast sites.

 ### Difficulty to Learn